 What is it?

 The bowel forms part of the digestive system and is divided into two parts, the small bowel and the large bowel.
-The large bowel is made up of the colon and rectum, with the colon making up most of the 5-foot length of the large bowel.
+The large bowel is made up of the colon and rectum; the colon makes up most of the 5 foot length of the large bowel.

 Food passes from the stomach to the small bowel.
 After the small bowel takes nutrients into the body, any undigested food passes through the large bowel, where water is removed from the waste matter.

 Bowel cancer is also known as colon, rectal or colorectal cancer.
 Bowel cancer is the third most common cancer in the UK, after lung and breast cancer.
 It is the second most common cause of cancer death, after lung cancer.
 Approximately 95% of all diagnoses are in people over the age of 50.
 Most cases of bowel cancer begin with the development of benign polyps, finger-like growths that protrude into the intestinal cavity.
 These benign polyps are not cancer and relatively common in people over age 50.
 They can become cancerous, though, with the ability to invade the normal bowel and spread to other parts of the body (metastasize).
 The tumours can create blockages in the intestine, preventing elimination.